jason-benz/OST_SE-Project/README.md

 To start the SQL Server container the first time the following command can be used.
 The container does also expose the SQL ports onto the local machine.
 This enables the developer to connect to localhost:1433 do administrate the SQL Server and it's databases.
 For this various tools can be used.

+**Attention:** under Windows the single quots must be replaced with double quotes!

 ```
 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=SA1234567!s' -p 1433:1433 -d --name db mcr.microsoft.com/mssql/server:2019-latest
 ```